Summary

 Explore

-Hand out the attached student copy of The New Colossus, by Emma Lazarus.
+Hand out the attached student copy of “The New Colossus” by Emma Lazarus.

-Tell students that they will learn more about the Statue of Liberty through a reading of the poem, The New Colossus, written in 1883 by Emma Lazarus.
-Slowly read the poem aloud, or present this YouTube video of the poem being read.
+Tell students that they will learn more about the Statue of Liberty through reading the poem, “The New Colossus,” written in 1883 by Emma Lazarus.
+Slowly read the poem aloud or present a video reading of The New Colossus.
 (The full URL is listed in the Resources at the end of the lesson.)

 After listening to the poem, ask for any volunteers to interpret the author's viewpoint of the Statue of Liberty.
-Use this brief discussion to allow the students to anticipate the results of their upcoming analysis of the poem.
+Use this brief discussion to enable the students to anticipate the results of their upcoming analysis of the poem.

 Explain